Medicaid Automatic Voter Registration Background and Overview

 • Despite this requirement being in place for nearly thirty years,[2] Medicaid offices and other public assistance agencies do not register many of their eligible beneficiaries to vote.
 In 2019 – 2020, for example, a total of 1.7 million voter registration forms were collected by all public assistance agencies out of a total of 104 million forms collected nationally.[3]

-• In fact, despite the NVRA, research by Jamila Michener at Cornell University has found that the simple act of enrolling in Medicaid is correlated with lower rates of registration and turnout, even after controlling for age, race, income, and education status.[4]
+• In fact, despite the NVRA, research by Jamila Michener, Institute for Responsive Government fellow and associate professor of government and public policy at Cornell University, has found that the simple act of enrolling in Medicaid is correlated with lower rates of registration and turnout, even after controlling for age, race, income, and education status.[4]

 • This failure is not surprising given that traditional compliance with the NVRA has relied on distribution and collection of paper forms from beneficiaries that need to be transmitted to election offices.
 Such systems require ongoing training and oversight to be effective,[5] a challenge for busy Medicaid offices.